nasa/fprime/docs/Tutorials/GpsTutorial/Tutorial.md

   {
       /**
        * GpsPacket:
-       *   A structure containing the information in the GPS location pacaket
+       *   A structure containing the information in the GPS location packet
        * received via the NMEA GPS receiver.
        */
       struct GpsPacket {